stites/pytorch-world/README.md

 ```
 cachix use pytorch-world
-nix-build ./release.nix -A pytorch -A pytorch36-mkl -A pytorch36-cu
+nix-build ./release.nix -A pytorch -A pytorch-mkl -A pytorch-cu
 ```